5 key contact center AI features and their benefits What is an abandoned call?

 How to improve FCR

-To improve its FCR strategy, a company should:
+To improve its FCR strategy, a company should do the following:

-• design a plan for reaching the goals and implement it; and
+• Design a plan to reach the goals and implement it.

-• continually measure the performance of the new strategy by tracking key FCR performance
+• Continually measure the performance of the new strategy by tracking key FCR performance metrics.

 Add a customer service portal.
 A portal helps customer service team members with tracking and documentation.
 Implementing integrated CRM software to track tickets, calls and emails is easier than manually tracking them.

 Use automation technology.
 Automation can help agents respond to inquiries and give them more accurate information to use in their responses.
-Interactive voice response, or IVR, systems are common and improving as AI and voice recognition technology improves.
+Interactive voice response systems are common and improving as artificial intelligence (AI) and voice recognition technology improves.

 Define resolved.
 Outline concrete criteria for when a call can be considered resolved.
 Every company's definition of a resolved call will be a little bit different.